June 24 - September 16, 2023

 Commissioned artists are responding to the theme, Network of Mutuality, in developing new art projects.
 This phrase from Dr. Martin Luther King, Jr.’s Letter from Birmingham Jail speaks to social justice, mutual care, interdependence, and inextricable links among humans.

 King’s beliefs find resonance in other currents of philosophical thought.
-The Dakota and Lakota philosophy of Mitákuye Owásiŋ, meaning “all my relations” or “all my relatives,” recognizes the connections among humans and with the more-than-human beings with whom we share the planet.
+The Dakota philosophy of Mitákuye Owásiŋ, meaning “all my relations” or “all my relatives,” recognizes the connections among humans and with the more-than-human beings with whom we share the planet.

 Triennial Context and Transformative Potential